Dromornis: Feeding and diet

-It is widely accepted that Dromornis stirtoni was a herbivorous bird, predominantly eating seed pods and tough-skinned fruits.
-This has been deduced from various key features of the bird.
+It is widely accepted that Dromornis stirtoni was herbivorous.
+This has been deduced from various features of its anatomy.
 One of these features is that the end of the bird's bill, does not have a hook, and that the beak is instead wide, narrow and blunt, typical of a herbivore.
 The bird also had hoof-like feet, rather than 'talons', which are typically associated with carnivores or omnivores.
-Moreover, placement of the eyes on the side of the birds head prohibits it from seeing directly in front, which would limit its ability to hunt.
 Lastly, analysis of the amino acids within the egg shells of D. stirtoni suggest that the species was herbivorous.
 Despite this however, there are various indicators that suggest the bird may have been carnivorous or omnivorous (Murray, 2004).
 The size and muscularity of the birds skull and beak would also suggest that they may not have been herbivores, as no source of vegetable food in their environment would have required such a powerful beak (Vickers-Rich, 1979).
 In recognition of the varying opinions, it is widely accepted that whilst the large bird may have occasionally scavenged or eaten smaller prey, they were mostly herbivorous.